fclivaz42/ft_transcendance/srcs/frontend/README.md

 - Import components and handle logic + animations
 - Responsible for building and controlling the visible UI

+### 🛠️ Handlers
+- Located in `srcs/handlers`
+- Handle logic for specific tasks without directly interacting with the UI
+- Should not contain any animation logic
+- Should not import any components

+### 🧰 Utilities
+- Located in `srcs/utilities`
+- Contains utility functions that can be used across the project

+### 🗂️ Interfaces
+- Located in `srcs/interfaces`
+- Contains TypeScript interfaces that can be used across the project
+- Should not contain any code logic
+- Should mostly contain type definitions for reusability

 ---

 ## 🕹️ Pong Game Integration